By Dr. Royal Lee

-2. This yeast produced increase in both weight and bulk [of stool] of 80% to 150% in sixteen to twenty hours.
+- This yeast produced increase in both weight and bulk of 80 percent to 150 percent in sixteen to twenty hours.

-3. By its lactic-acid production, this yeast changed the pH of the colon, with an analogous beneficial change [occurring] in the intestinal flora.
+- By its lactic-acid production, this yeast changed the pH of the colon, with an analogous beneficial change in the intestinal flora.